 Day 6: Mato Grosso

-Today is a two part tour, one for the gals and another for the gents.
-The ladies, accompanied by a couple of English speaking Brazilian girls will have an opportunity to spend the morning shopping in the city of Tangará da Serra.
-The gents will visit a number of implement dealers such as John Deere, Case IH, Valtra and others.
-Also make a quick stop by a home improvement store, which will introduce you to a large Brazilian version of Ace Hardware.
-We will all meet for lunch at the local shopping mall before departing for a visit to one of the largest soybean farms in the world.
+Today we visit one of the largest soybean farms in the world.
 Mr. A. Maggi, the former governor of the state of Mato Grosso, has farmland stretching across the country of Brazil.
 We’ll learn about his huge agricultural enterprise, which includes grain farming, seed production, marketing and barge shipping.
 Be ready - the numbers are mind-boggling.
-This visit may help you learn how someone can farm 250,000 acres of soybeans profitably.
+This visit may help you learn how someone can farm 150,000+ acres of soybeans profitably.
 Most of their area crops are trucked west to the Madeira River, where they are loaded on barges owned by Maggi.
 The barges carry the crops northeast to the Amazon, where they are loaded on larger vessels for international shipment.
 We view the crops firsthand and investigate the huge line of farm equipment, much of it manufactured in Brazil.
 Farmers owning 80 tractors, 40 combines, a dozen cotton pickers, and several spray planes are not unusual.
 We’ll see large-scale wood-burning grain dryers.
 The soybean harvest will be underway, and throughout the tour you’ll have an opportunity to see crops from the early stages all the way to harvest.
-You will also notice firsthand that one of Brazil’s main obstacles is transportation - see long truck lines at the local elevators and their very poor road conditions.
-We’ll enjoy a wonderful dinner at a local restaurant.
-B, D
+You will also notice firsthand Brazil’s main obstacles to transportation - see long truck lines at the local elevators.
+Enjoy dinner at a local restaurant.
+B, L, D

-This morning we will tour the Incredible Itaipu Dam, the world’s second largest hydro-electric dam.
+Sleep in after last night’s energetic performance.
+Late morning we tour the incredible Itaipu Dam, the world’s second largest hydro-electric dam.
 Learn how Paraguay and Brazil partnered on this incredible endeavor.
-After freshening up at the hotel, we head to a bird sanctuary where we see various tropical birds.
-This is our final chance to enjoy the Brazilian scenery!
 We stop at a large gift shop for any last minute souvenirs before traveling to the airport for our return flight.
-B, In-flight meal service
+B, L, In-flight Meal Service

-Change planes for your international flight, arriving at Miami in the early morning, with plenty of time to meet your connecting flights home.
-In-flight meal service
+Arrive Fort Lauderdale in the early morning, allowing ample time to meet your connecting flights home.
+In-flight Meal Service

 International Airline taxes